statelyai/xstate/docs/guides/ids.md

 **Notes:**

 - IDs are always recommended for the root state node.
-- IDs are useful for SCXML compatibility, and conversion to/from SCXML will make use of IDs extensively.
 - Make sure that all IDs are unique in order to prevent naming conflicts.
 This is naturally enforced by the automatically generated IDs.

 ::: warning